xonixx/xonixx.github.io/bilingual_books.md

 As complex as it sounds, as easy it is.
 I used the online service [https://www.onlinedoctranslator.com/en/translationform](https://www.onlinedoctranslator.com/en/translationform).
 Simply upload the source PDF and receive a translated version (Google Translate is used).

-_For those who object to using Google Translate here._ It's true that automatic translations aren't always perfect, but:
-- For our task it's not a big deal.
+For those who object to using Google Translate here.
+It's true that automatic translations aren't always perfect.
+But for our task it's not a big deal.
 We use authentic source text, and it's fine to use less perfect translation.
-- Automatic translations have improved significantly in recent years.
+Besides, automatic translations have improved significantly in recent years.

 ### 3. Merge the source & translated PDFs